 To prevent any snags, be sure to double check the account information.

+Want your refund to go into just one account?
 You’ll simply need to input the required info into the appropriate places of your tax forms.
 Do the same for your state returns.

 Paper filers: use the Allocation of Refund Form 8888 to allocate your refund money into a maximum of three accounts.